Skip to main content

 Morning Routine - Blemish-Prone / Oily Skin

-- Cleanse — Salicylic Acid Cleanser: Removes overnight sebum build-up, decongests pores, and prepares skin for the actives that follow.
+1. Cleanse - Salicylic Acid Cleanser: removes overnight sebum build-up, decongests pores, and prepares skin to absorb the serum step.

-- Treat — 10% Niacinamide Serum: Apply a pea-sized amount to face and neck.
-Allow to absorb before the next step.
+2. Treat - 10% Niacinamide Serum: apply a pea-sized amount to face and neck, allow to absorb fully before the next step.

-- Moisturise — Omega Water Cream: Oil-free, non-comedogenic hydration that also delivers an additional 5% niacinamide to support oil control and tone-evening.
+3. Moisturise - Omega Water Cream: oil-free, non-comedogenic, delivers an additional 5% niacinamide alongside ceramide and glycerin.

-- Protect — SPF 30 or higher: Non-negotiable for blemish-prone skin.
-UV exposure worsens post-inflammatory hyperpigmentation — exactly the post-blemish marks niacinamide is working to fade.
-Always apply SPF in the morning.
+4. Protect - SPF 30 or higher: non-negotiable.
+UV exposure directly worsens post-inflammatory hyperpigmentation - every mark that niacinamide is working to fade will darken and persist longer without daily sun protection.

 Evening Routine - With Retinol